jkim3360/student-toy-app/README.md

 Your goal in this assignment is to build a REST-ful API using Rails and then create a React App that successfully retrieves data from your API.
 You will:

 - Create a `students api` that has the ability to read all and/or read one student(s).
-- Connect to your API with a Student App React frontend.
+- Connect to your API with a React frontend.
 - Style your Student App.
 - Deploy your API and your Student App.